-Before the Procedure
+Before the procedure

-During the Procedure
+During the procedure

-After the Procedure
+After the procedure

-You should plan on having a friend or relative drive you home after the procedure.
-You may be advised to avoid strenuous exercise for a week or two following the procedure, but you should still remain active.
+You should plan on having someone drive you home after the procedure, and you may be advised to avoid strenuous exercise for a week or two after.
 Acetaminophen (Tylenol) may be recommended for any discomfort, but you should avoid any pain relievers that may disrupt blood clotting, such as aspirin or ibuprofen.

-Risks of sclerotherapy may include:
+The risks of sclerotherapy may include: